 Hawley School is one of many gifts bestowed upon the town by our benefactor, Mary Hawley.
-It is the oldest of the Newtown Schools, and is a gracious building with much history and charm located in the center of town.
+It is the oldest of the Newtown Schools.
 In 1997, a 22-thousand square foot addition and renovation project was completed to accommodate growth in the town's elementary student enrollment.
 The school climate can be described as warm, friendly, and inviting.
 Teachers and parents work cooperatively to provide a safe, orderly, and rich educational environment.
 Academic excellence is developed through high expectations for students' success and a belief in the principle of continuous improvement.
-Our Language Arts program integrates the reading/writing process.
+Teachers are working to implement the Common Core State Standards.
+Our Language Arts program integrates the reading/writing process through Reader's and Writer's Workshop.
 A balanced literacy program is at the core of our philosophy.
-Small group reading instruction is implemented in our primary classrooms, while our intermediate grades effectively use literature circles and book clubs to meet the needs of all learners.
-An emphasis is placed on students' instructional reading levels and daily independent reading and differentiated instruction occurs throughout the curriculum.
-In mathematics, instruction develops concept understanding, problem solving, and applications.
+Teachers have been working closely with a staff developer from Teacher's College.
+This professional development helps to strengthen literacy instruction for all students.
+Small group reading instruction focusing on specific strategies is implemented K-4 to meet the needs of all learners.
+Differentiated instruction occurs throughout the curriculum.
+In mathematics, instruction focuses on developing students' conceptual understanding, procedural skill and fluency, and problem solving strategies.
+The goal is for students to apply their learning to solve real-world mathematical problems.
 Assessment plays a vital role in driving instruction.
-In addition, the concept of self-directed learning is a district and school goal addressed across the grade levels.
+The concept of self-directed learning is a district and school goal addressed across the grade levels.
 Hawley is fortunate to have a nature trail behind our athletic fields that was expanded to include an outdoor classroom with benches for student seating.
 On-going professional development for teachers is provided to ensure varied opportunities for all students.
-The staff is experienced, dedicated, and committed to excellence.
-Teachers implement quality instruction for all students.
-In the past, Hawley has been awarded the Exemplary Reading Program Award for the State of Connecticut by the International Reading Association.
+The staff is experienced, dedicated, and committed to excellence and implement quality instruction for all students.
+Hawley has been awarded the Exemplary Reading Program Award for the State of Connecticut by the International Reading Association.